YvesW/chat-filter-extended/README.md

 An example greeter plugin

-PM GIM chat support has not been tested since I don't have a GIM.
+GIM chat support has not been tested since I don't have a GIM.
 It should likely behave like the CC filter.

 FC/CC/Guest CC members remembered till logout or smth (well till leaving channel so also hopping/logout for FC and guest CC, but only logout for CC?)